UK Ex-Pats living in USA or USA Ex-Pats in England

 As the years go by many of those wild teenagers

 Are now of course in their 70s and 80s.
 Often find themselves today living alone.
 Many are engulfed in a sense of deep sadness tinged with regrets.
 Berating themselves as to how they shamefully behaved back in 1959.
-That lovely “English Rose” who adored you and would do anything for me, was perhaps not treated with the respect they deserved.
+That lovely “English Rose” who adored them and would do anything for them.
+Often not treated with the respect they deserved.

-Today we at Friends Reconnected have experienced a big upturn in interest to reconnect with those lost sweethearts from the U.K during that era.
+Today we at Friends Reconnected have experienced a big upturn in interest to reconnect with those lost loves and sweethearts from the U.K during that era of the 1950s and 1960s.

-Not all were servicemen many Americans made London their home during the wild 1960s hippie era.
+Not all were servicemen many Americans made London their home in England during the wild 1960s hippie era.
 Hyde Park, Woodstock, Camden and smoking grass.
-Today all serious and mundane grandparents.
+Yes in those days London was the only place to be.
+Today they are all serious and mundane grandparents.
 Well, on the outside anyway.

-Today many from that long-gone 1950s/1960s Yankee invasion era are prepared to move heaven and earth, just to say hello to their “English Rose” once more.
+Today many from that long-gone 1950s/1960s Yankee invasion era, have demonstrated to us that today they are prepared to move heaven and earth just to say hello to their “English Rose” once more.

 What we do say to our enquirers of a certain age from the USA is, that the English Rose you remember might of course today look somewhat different.